-AWS contains many services like EC2, RDS, S3, Cloudfront, and the others.
+AWS contains many services like EC2, RDS, S3, CloudFront, and others.

-You can host both of app and database on same EC2 instance.
+You can host both apps and databases on the same EC2 instance.

 Or, you can also host them on each own EC2 instance.

-Or, you can host app on EC2 while put the database on RDS instance.
+Or, you can host an app on EC2 while putting the database on RDS instance.

-Most of the projects I've worked on use the last option.
+Most of the projects I’ve worked on using the last option.

-One of drawbacks with AWS is you need someone who had experience with devops and able to set up, maintain and scale the infrastructure on AWS.
+One of the drawbacks with AWS is you need someone who had experience with DevOps and able to set up, maintain and scale the infrastructure on AWS.

 That guy should be familiar setting up the infrastructure on AWS, setting up the security group, and even optimize them for both performance and cost.

-One of advantages with AWS is you'll pay as you go.
+One of the advantages of AWS is you’ll pay as you go.